 IaaS can be considered as an easy and instant way to provision and manage IT infrastructure online.
 IaaS lets you provision the resources and scale them up and down instantly as per the need.
 It also follows the same Pay-as-you-go policy, i.e., pay for what you use.
 All in all, it provides an infrastructure online where you can develop, deploy, or manage applications.

 Let's consider the previous accounts management application.
 Suppose the company decided not to host the application in the cloud like Azure or AWS for some security reasons and went ahead to host it in their on-premise server.
-So, the IT infra team was called up for provisioning (providing with a readymade server) to the dev team to create, test, and host the application.
-Now, the IT team initially provided the resources, such as dev server, test server etc. for the team to start working with but after the work was done, at the time of application deployment in the production server, there came a problem of unavailability of server as asked by the dev team.
+So, the IT infra team was called up for provisioning (providing a readymade server) to the dev team to create, test, and host the application.
+Now, the IT team initially provided the resources, such as the dev server, test server, etc. for the team to start working with but after the work was done, at the time of application deployment in the production server, there came a problem of unavailability of server as asked by the dev team.
 So, it took the IT infra team almost a month to provision the server to the dev team.
-After getting the server, the dev team realized that they need 24 GB of RAM instead of 16 GB that was requested earlier.
-They again raise a ticket for additional RAM which again took the IT infra team almost 3 weeks to provide.
+After getting the server, the dev team realized that they needed 24 GB of RAM instead of the 16 GB that was requested earlier.
+They again raised a ticket for additional RAM which again took the IT infra team almost 3 weeks to provide.

 Now, what is the moral of the story?
 Common, think, think!

 It’s the improper use of human resources in the team.
-The dev team is just sitting idle all the time during provisioning of resources by the IT infra team.
+The dev team is just sitting idle all the time during the provisioning of resources by the IT infra team.
 Also, the IT infra team is also responsible for all the maintenance work for the servers allocated.
 Now, is there a way out of this problem?
 Of course, there is - IaaS.

 What IaaS does is it provides a platform same as on-premise to work on, but online.